ApetreiRazvan-Emanuel/ATNNHomework3/readme.md

 ## Conclusions

-The parameter sweep revealed that the combination of ResNet18, SGD with Nesterov momentum, and advanced data augmentation provides the best results on CIFAR-100.
-The key findings suggest that:

-1. Model architecture has less impact than training strategy
-2. Advanced data augmentation consistently improves performance
+The parameter sweep revealed several interesting and unexpected findings:

+1. **Architecture Impact**:
+   - PreActResNet18's architecture appears significantly better suited for CIFAR-100
+   - The custom implementation outperforms the timm ResNet18 model substantially

+2. **Augmentation Strategy**:
+   - Simpler augmentation strategies proved more effective
+   - Complex augmentations (rotation, erasing) appear to hinder learning
+   - Future experiments should focus on finding the right balance of augmentation strength

+3. **Optimization Choices**:
-3. SGD with proper momentum and learning rate outperforms AdamW for this task
+   - SGD with momentum remains a strong choice for both architectures

-Possible improvements I could've tried:
-- Longer training schedules
+   - The learning rate and optimization parameters might need further tuning for ResNet18

+Future improvements could explore:
+- Fine-tuning learning rates separately for each model modified the readme- Testing milder versions of the advanced augmentations
+- Investigating why ResNet18 underperforms relative to PreActResNet18
-- Cosine learning rate scheduling
+- Experimenting with different learning rate schedules
-- Additional data augmentation techniques
-- Ensemble methods combining multiple models